Dead man walking? Man Utd boss Solskjaer threatened by the reappearance of Pochettino | Goal.com

 United travel to Goodison Park on Saturday afternoon looking to bounce back from disappointing defeats against Arsenal and Istanbul Basaksehir.

-However, while there is concern at board level at Old Trafford over the fact that the team currently sits 15th in the Premier League, with just two wins from their opening six games, it is understood that Solskjaer's job is not under immediate threat.
+However, while there is concern at board level over United's current position of 15th in the Premier League, with just two wins from their opening six games, it is understood that Solskjaer's job is not under immediate threat.

 There has, and continues to be, strong support for the manager, with the club still committed to a long-term rebuilding project headed by the Norwegian.